by-student-2017/cif2lammps/README.md

   + ATSUMITEC Co., Ltd.

 ## Other information
+None of the following installations worked properly without "--read_cifs_pymatgen".
+For ZIF-FF, there is a problem where integers in the data file become symbols (characters) containing information about the corresponding elements.
 - Installation (ubuntu 22.04 LTS or WLS2, python 3.7 version)
 ```
 conda deactivate